HTR-United/htr-united/README.md

 ## What is HTR-United

 HTR-United is a Github organization without any other form of legal personality.
 It aims at **gathering HTR/OCR transcriptions of all periods and style of writing, mostly but not exclusively in French**.
 It was born from the mere necessity -for projects- to possess potentiel ground truth to rapidly train models on smaller corpora.

 ## What is shared?

 Datasets shared or referenced with HTR-United must, at minimum, take the form of:
 - an ensemble of ALTO XML and/or PAGE XML files containing either only informations on the segmentation, either the segmentation and the corresponding transcription;
 - an ensemble of corresponding images.
 They can be shared in the form of a simple permalink to ressources hosted somewhere else, or can be the contact information necessary to request access to the images.
-It must be possible to recompose the link between the XML files and the image without any intermediary process;
+It must be possible to recompose the link between the XML files and the image without any intermediary process such as changing the images' names;
-- a documentation on the transcription practices followed for the segmentation and the transcription.
-In the cases of a Github repository, this documentation must be summarized in the README.
+- a documentation on the context in which the dataset was produced and the rules followed to segment and transcribed the documents.
+For Github repositories, this documentation is usually presented in the README.

 A corpus can be sub-diveded into smaller ensembles if it seems necessary.

+If you need help to compose your repository, you can check [our template](https://github.com/HTR-United/template-htr-united-datarepo)!

 ## Only data?